independent-prescribing-course-img

 Academic expertise

-The course is delivered by experienced, friendly and supportive pharmacists with an array of expertise.
-It is supported by medical practitioners in teaching clinical skills and experienced colleagues from the School of Nursing.
-Over 100 years of pharmacy teaching and expertise at our institution ensures that our graduates are of the highest calibre.
+The course is delivered by experienced, friendly and supportive pharmacists with an array of expertise and is supported by medical practitioners in teaching clinical skills.

 More courses like this: